Vertigo: Signs and symptoms

 Vertigo is a sensation of spinning while stationary.
 It is commonly associated with nausea or vomiting, unsteadiness (postural instability), falls, changes to a person's thoughts, and difficulties in walking.
 Recurrent episodes in those with vertigo are common and frequently impair the quality of life.
 Blurred vision, difficulty in speaking, a lowered level of consciousness, and hearing loss may also occur.
 The signs and symptoms of vertigo can present as a persistent (insidious) onset or an episodic (sudden) onset.

-Persistent onset vertigo is characterized by symptoms lasting for longer than one day and is caused by degenerative changes that affect balance as people age.
+Persistent-onset vertigo is characterized by symptoms lasting for longer than one day and is caused by degenerative changes that affect balance as people age.
 Nerve conduction slows with aging, and a decreased vibratory sensation is common as a result.
 Additionally, there is a degeneration of the ampulla and otolith organs with an increase in age.
 Persistent onset is commonly paired with central vertigo signs and symptoms.

-The characteristics of an episodic onset vertigo are indicated by symptoms lasting for a smaller, more memorable amount of time, typically lasting for only seconds to minutes.
+The characteristics of an episodic-onset vertigo are indicated by symptoms lasting for a shorter, more memorable amount of time, typically lasting for only seconds to minutes.